YOUR PURCHASES OF THESE PRODUCTS SUPPORT THE WEB SITES THAT BRING TO YOU THE HISTORY BEHIND OLD AIRFIELD REGISTERS

 That the women and their exploits were newsworthy at the time is made abundantly clear by the sheer numbers of newspaper and magazine articles and books published.
 As an example, in one small study I performed, The New York Times published 1,265 articles about female aviators during 1925-1936, an average of three a week.
 And that is just one newspaper and one small group of aviators.

 The machines flown were the best technologies of their time, and the pilots used them in some spectacular, innovative ways.
 Most of their craft lived hard, short lives.
-Only a very small percentage exist today, and they and their sister ships are featured on the sites.
+Only a very small percentage exist today, and they and their sister ships are featured on these Web sites.

 The aviation events they competed in (e.g. tours and races) and the records they set, sometimes preserved by entries in the Registers, served to test the mettle of humans and machines and to bring to a curious, and sometimes suspicious, public the opportunity to get close to pilots and their aircraft, and to learn about the utility of aviation in general.